Complementary partnership · Swiss Made skeleton models · Les Brenets, Switzerland

 BeWatchmaker makes sense only when the support serves the work.

-The partnership is not a parallel showcase.
-It serves selected paths when the skeletonised support makes the movement readable and clearly extends the learning.
+The partnership serves selected paths when the skeletonised support makes the movement readable and extends the learning.

-The BeWatchmaker base comes after real workshop work, never instead of it.
+The BeWatchmaker base comes after real workshop work.

-It can help the student connect anglage, decoration, movement and final object without blurring the result actually reached.
+It can help the student connect anglage, decoration, movement and final object.

 The choice is confirmed case by case: expected result, schedule, cost, availability and objective must remain clear.